 The name of the Personal Advisor appointed to support a child who has left care

-When dealing with looked after children and previously looked after children, the school/ college will work with all local authority children’s social care, health and other relevant agencies and take prompt action when necessary to safeguard these children, who are a particularly vulnerable group.
-The school/college has a named designated teacher, who works with the Virtual School, to promote the educational achievement of learners who are looked after, have left care through adoption, special guardianship, or child arrangement orders, or adopted from state care outside of England and Wales.
-The designated teacher has appropriate training, relevant qualifications, and experience.
-(Insert any relevant information specific to your setting’s approach to looked after children and previously looked after children)
+When dealing with looked after children and previously looked after children, the school will work with all local authority children’s social care, health and other relevant agencies and take prompt action when necessary to safeguard these children, who are a particularly vulnerable group.
+The school has a named designated teacher, who has appropriate training, relevant qualifications, and experience.
+They work with the Virtual School, to promote the educational achievement of pupils who are looked after, have left care through adoption, special guardianship, or child arrangement orders, or adopted from state care outside of England and Wales.
+In addition, the school recognises the distinct needs of children in kinship care and will, alongside the Virtual School, seek to will promote their education outcomes.

 Children with special educational needs and disabilities (SEND) or health issues.
-The designated safeguarding lead and SENCo/named person with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
-The school/college will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
-(Insert any relevant information specific to your setting’s pastoral approach, supports and school/college behaviour policy)
+The school recognises that these children may face extra safeguarding challenges both online and offline.
+Additional barriers can also exist when recognising abuse, neglect, and exploitation.
+The designated safeguarding lead and SENDCo will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
+The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.

-Children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+).
-The school/college will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
-(Insert any relevant information specific to your setting’s approach to reduce barriers, provision of safe spaces and the support offered.
-Reference LGBTQ+ inclusion with your relationships/relationships and sex education and other elements of the curriculum as well as the school/college behaviour policy)
+Children who are, or may be, lesbian, gay, bisexual, or gender questioning.
+The school will take steps to reduce the additional barriers these children face and create a culture where they can speak out or share their concerns with staff.
+When supporting gender questioning children, the broad range of a child’s individual needs are considered.
+Please note: the outcomes of the DfE Gender Questioning Children guidance consultation and final DfE Gender Questioning Children Non-statutory guidance for schools and colleges in England are yet to be published)

 Private fostering

-In addition to the above the school/college recognises the additional vulnerability of children in private fostering arrangements.
+In addition to the above the school recognises the additional vulnerability of children in private fostering arrangements.
 A private fostering arrangement is essentially one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or close relative with the intention that it should last for 28 days or more.
-See Children Act 1989: private fostering.
-When such arrangements come to our attention, we will advise the local authority.
+When such arrangements come to our attention, we will notify the local authority to check the arrangement is suitable and safe for the child.
+Notifications will contain the information specified in Schedule 1 of The Children (Private Arrangements for Fostering) Regulations 2005 and made in writing.
+See statutory guidance Children Act 1989: private fostering.

 We also recognise that in addition to the above, other factors can increase a child’s vulnerability to abuse, exploitation, or neglect such as:

-In a family circumstance presenting challenges for the child, such as parental substance (drugs and/or alcohol) misuse, adult mental health issues and domestic abuse
+In a family circumstance presenting challenges for the child, such as parental substance (drugs and/or alcohol) use, adult mental health issues and domestic abuse

-Misusing drugs and or alcohol
+Misusing drugs and/or alcohol

 Being an asylum seeker/refugee